swajid/review_and_read_ahead/README.md

 that is more exciting/thrilling and they'll just keep pulling you into their hurricane, they also have a lot more free time than you do.
 Just recognize it, ignore/block etc. (Mar 7, 2021)

+* You have to have all sorts of experiences in life, even bad experiences, sometimes.

 - my dad
 ```